tyzen9/tyzen9/README.md

 - [Wiki - Servarr Seedbox](https://github.com/tyzen9/docker-servarr-seedbox/wiki) - A comprehensive Wiki on how to use the PIA Servarr Docker stack on a Linux host.
 - [docker-servarr-seedbox](https://github.com/tyzen9/docker-servarr-seedbox) - A Docker stack for Servarr services, and a local or remote seedbox behind an a VPN service.
-- [docker-qbittorrent-lftp-mirror](https://github.com/tyzen9/docker-lftp-mirror) - A Docker project excellent for mirroring the contents of a source server to a target server using LFTP.
+- [docker-qbittorrent-lftp-mirror](https://github.com/tyzen9/docker-lftp-mirror) - Excellent for mirroring the contents of a source server using LFTP.
-- [docker-qbittorrent-port-helper](https://github.com/tyzen9/docker-qbittorrent-port-helper) - A Docker project that watches for PIA forwarding port number changes, and applies those changes in realtime to a qBittorrent client.
+- [docker-qbittorrent-port-helper](https://github.com/tyzen9/docker-qbittorrent-port-helper) - Watches for a VPN forwarding port number to applys changes to a qBittorrent client.
-- [docker-myanonamouse-ip-helper](https://github.com/tyzen9/docker-myanonamouse-ip-helper) - A simple image that updates an established myanonamouse.net dynamic seedbox IP.
+- [docker-myanonamouse-ip-helper](https://github.com/tyzen9/docker-myanonamouse-ip-helper) - Keeps an established myanonamouse.net dynamic seedbox IP updated.

 # Legacy Development
 - [JamTracker](https://github.com/tyzen9/jamtracker-flex) - A premiere Roller Derby scoreboard built around simplification